TOD-theses/paper-T-RACE/main.typ

 === Analysis of differences <sec:analysis-of-differences>

-To understand, in which cases the two definitions lead to different results, we manually evaluated the cases where one result was TOD and the other not TOD.
+To understand, in which cases the two definitions lead to different results, we manually evaluate the cases where one result was TOD and the other not.
 To assist the analysis, we let our tool output the relative changes of each transaction in both scenarios.
 In all of the cases, we manually verify that the manual application of @alg:tod-assessment on the relative changes gives the same result as the automatic application, to ensure the algorithm was correctly implemented.

-Our analysis shows, that 34 TOD candidates have been marked as approximately TOD but not TOD.
-As such, we have $Delta_T_B changesDiffer Delta_(T_B prime)$ and ${Delta_T_A, Delta_T_B} changesEqual {Delta_(T_A prime), Delta_(T_B prime)}$.
+Our analysis shows that 34 TOD candidates have been marked as approximately TOD but not TOD.
+As such, we have $Delta_T_B changesDiffer Delta'_T_B$ and ${Delta_T_A, Delta_T_B} changesEqual {Delta'_T_A, Delta'_T_B}$.
 In all of these cases, the differences of $T_A$ between the normal and reverse scenario balance out the differences of $T_B$ between the normal and reverse scenario.
 One example is discussed in detail in @app:analysis-of-definition-differences.

-Further 10 TOD candidates are TOD but not approximately TOD, i.e. ${Delta_T_A, Delta_T_B} changesDiffer {Delta_(T_A prime), Delta_(T_B prime)}$ but $Delta_T_B changesEqual Delta_(T_B prime)$.
+Further 10 TOD candidates are TOD but not approximately TOD, i.e. ${Delta_T_A, Delta_T_B} changesDiffer {Delta'_T_A, Delta'_T_B}$ but $Delta_T_B changesEqual Delta'_T_B$.
 In these cases, $T_A$ creates different state changes depending on whether it was executed before or after $T_B$, thus being TOD.
 The execution of $T_B$ is not impacted by the transaction order.#todo[Relate this to the assumption we made for the approximation.
 Check if these look like attacks maybe?]

-A weakness of this comparison is, that we use TOD candidates which are tailored for the TOD approximation and therefore TOD candidates that are TOD may be underrepresented.
+A weakness of this comparison is that we use TOD candidates which are tailored for the TOD approximation and therefore TOD candidates that are TOD may be underrepresented.
 This could be the reason, why we found 34 TOD candidates that are approximately TOD but not TOD, while we only found 10 TOD candidates that are TOD but not approximately TOD.

 Nonetheless, from the 1628 TOD candidates labelled as TOD or not TOD using our original definition, we obtained the same label with the adapted definition for 96.4% of these TOD candidates.
 In the case that TOD transaction pairs are underrepresented in our sample, this still demonstrates that most candidates labelled as approximately TOD are also TOD.